 What is SIGCHI?

 SIGCHI is the premier international society for professionals, academics and students who are interested in human-technology and human-computer interaction (HCI).
 We provide a forum for the discussion of all aspects of HCI through over 20 sponsored and over 40 in-cooperation conferences, publications (eg. OpenTOC: Table of Contents page), web sites, and other services.
 We advance education in HCI through workshops and outreach, and we promote informal access to a wide range of individuals and organizations involved in HCI.
 Members can be involved in HCI-related activities with others in their region through local SIGCHI chapters.
-SIGCHI offers support to our members through our SIGCHI Executive Committee Development Fund, Student Travel Grants and Gary Marsden Student Development Fund (both currently being revamped), Specialized Conferences Development Fund.
+SIGCHI offers support to our members through our SIGCHI Development Fund, Gary Marsden Travel Awards, and Specialized Conferences Development Fund.

 Who are members of SIGCHI?